-In the current business climate, where every dollar spent needs to be justified, proving ROI on your internal training programs is more important than ever.
+In the current business climate, where every dollar spent needs to be justified, proving return on investment (ROI) for your internal training programs is more important than ever.
 It’s not enough to show that your program is helping employees learn new skills; you need to prove that it’s having a positive effect on the company’s bottom line.

-But how do you put a dollar amount on a program whose effects seem largely unquantifiable?
-The struggle is real: this LinkedIn survey found that demonstrating ROI is a major challenge for talent development teams.
+This equation is a good start, but how do you put a dollar amount on a training program whose effects seem largely unquantifiable?

 We want to help.
-We’re going to walk you through three of the most widely-used frameworks for evaluating the impact of your training programs.
-Using one or a combination of all three of these models will help you prove the value of your programs to the people who hold the purse strings.
+We’re going to walk you through three of the most widely used frameworks for evaluating the impact of your training programs.
+Using one of these models, or a combination of all three, will equip you to prove your program’s value to the people who control the purse strings.

-The Kirkpatrick Model is one of the most commonly used methods for evaluating the effectiveness of training programs.
-You can use it to connect numerical indicators of ROI, like sales numbers or retention rates, directly back to the skills learned during training.
+The Kirkpatrick Model is one of the most commonly used methodologies for evaluating the effectiveness of training programs.
+You can use it to connect numerical indicators of ROI, like sales numbers or retention rates, directly back to the skills learned during employee training.

-The model uses four steps, or levels of analysis, to trace how learning leads to actionable results.
-Compile data at each of these points:
+The model uses four steps or levels of analysis to trace how learning leads to actionable results.
+Collect data at each of these points:

-Before you begin training, use the Kirkpatrick Model to map out the result you hope to see from your training program.
-Start at Level 4, then work backward to identify the steps that would be required to get there.
+Before you begin training, use the Kirkpatrick Model to map out the business result you hope to see from your training program.
+It might sound odd, but we recommend you start at Level 4, then work backward to identify the steps that would be required to get there.

 Now you’re ready to move forward with your training program, collecting the relevant data as you go.
 Later, when you discover that since the training cart sizes have increased by an average of 10%, you can use the data you’ve collected to clearly show that the sales training was directly responsible.